 A 2012 article, deLahunta and Barnard discuss the generation phase of McGregor’s process with noted contemporary dancer, educator, activist and somatic practitioner Gill Clarke.
 The article covers how their research on imagery involved in choreographic creativity led to the development of the Choreographic Thinking Tools, how these ideas relate to somatic practices and the scientific theory underpinning each of these perspectives.
 Here, Clarke suggests that somatic practices, a field of mind-body integration techniques that emphasize the first-person, subjective experience, help to train dancers’ perceptual systems.
 She claims that somatic practices may offer the “experiential time and space to explore sensations and images that might invite a non-habitual and more subtle movement response.”
 Therefore, Clarke implies that such awareness may avoid habit to increase novelty, and thus creativity — a claim I examine in my current research.

-Somatic practices
+Somatic Practices

-Clarke’s claims that training in Somatics may impact dancers’ creativity is a commonly-held belief in the Somatics community, though little research has considered cognitive perspectives.
-However, as a field invested in enhancing one’s sense of embodiment, Somatics approaches emphasize sensory, perceptual processes underlying movement skill and sensitivity to intricate bodily relationships.
+Clarke’s claims that training in somatics may impact dancers’ creativity is a commonly-held belief in the somatics community, though little research has considered cognitive perspectives.
+However, as a field invested in enhancing one’s sense of embodiment, somatic approaches emphasize sensory, perceptual processes underlying movement skill and sensitivity to intricate bodily relationships.
 Some research suggests that embodiment facilitates creativity in the classroom, regardless of discipline.
-Other research shows that Somatics also gives rise to a deeper sense of embodiment, one that allows for a focused attention, enables a greater sense of autonomy and allows dancers to exercise greater choices in dance making—further supporting Clarke’s claims.
+Other research shows that somatics also gives rise to a deeper sense of embodiment, one that allows for a focused attention, enables a greater sense of autonomy and allows dancers to exercise greater choices in dance making—further supporting Clarke’s claims.
 Furthermore, Somatic Movement Education pedagogy allows for individual authority in exercising greater choices in dance making (Fortin, Vieira and Tremblay 2009), which carries implications not only for variation in divergent thinking, but also the choice-making inherent in selective retention in the BVSR model.
 I have recently argued that refined perceptual ability, combined with an increased sense of agency developed in somatic practices may facilitate greater creativity in dance choreography (Weber 2018, in press).
 I offer a cognitive audit-trace of the ways in which somatic practice may facilitate choreographic creativity.
-Indeed, my earlier research on integrating Somatics into dance education illustrates that, in both student and teacher’s perspectives, training in somatic practices increases students’ creativity in dance.
-Further, Jill Green’s postpositivist, qualitative research on the intersections between creativity and Somatics suggests that somatic practices may facilitate change (or, in the cognitive psychological terms, novelty) on not only a personal level, but potentially on a sociopolitical level as well.
+Indeed, my earlier research on integrating somatics into dance education illustrates that, in both student and teacher’s perspectives, training in somatic practices increases students’ creativity in dance.
+Further, Jill Green’s postpositivist, qualitative research on the intersections between creativity and somatics suggests that somatic practices may facilitate change (or, in the cognitive psychological terms, novelty) on not only a personal level, but potentially on a sociopolitical level as well.
 Though she does not engage cognitive psychological paradigms, Green proposes a posthumanist reconceptualization of creativity that situates a changing self-in-process in relationship to the sociopolitical world.
-Green’s Somatics research reflects the shifts within cognitive science’s creativity research towards a situated, social and potentially distributed understanding of creative cognition: cognitive processes involved in choreographic creativity are not only mental, but embodied and social as well.
+Green’s somatics research reflects the shifts within cognitive science’s creativity research towards a situated, social and potentially distributed understanding of creative cognition: cognitive processes involved in choreographic creativity are not only mental, but embodied and social as well.

 Conclusion